Mia Khalifa: Personal life

+Religious and political views

-She said in 2015 that she was no longer a practicing Catholic.
+In 2015, Khalifa stated that she was no longer a practicing Catholic.

-Khalifa has a tattoo of the opening line of the National Anthem of Lebanon and another of the Lebanese Forces Cross.
-She got the latter after the October 2012 Beirut bombing, stating it was to "show solidarity with [her] father's political views."
-Both tattoos have come under scrutiny by her detractors.
-She has revealed that her parents stopped speaking to her because of her career choice.
-Her parents released a statement disassociating themselves from her actions and blaming her decision to enter the porn industry on her residence in a foreign country which had a different culture than theirs, and that her actions did not reflect her upbringing.
-They also said that they hoped that she would leave pornography, believing that her image did not honor her family or home country.
+She has a tattoo of the opening line of the National Anthem of Lebanon in Arabic and a tattoo of the Lebanese Forces Cross, which she said was to "show solidarity with [her] father's political views" following a 2012 bombing.
+She told Newsweek that critics have claimed that her tattoos were disgracing Lebanon.

+Khalifa is an active Twitter user.
+In 2021, Khalifa criticized U.S. military aid to Israel and called Israel an "apartheid state", which sparked backlash online.

+During the October 7 attacks, Khalifa tweeted, "If you can look at the situation in Palestine and not be on the side of Palestinians, then you are on the wrong side of apartheid and history will show that in time."
+In another tweet, she wrote "Can someone please tell the freedom fighters in Palestine to flip their phones and film horizontal."
+She later said that her comments were not an endorsement of violence and that she intended to highlight the need for Palestinian freedom:

+Following this, Playboy ended its podcasting deal with Khalifa, calling her comments "disgusting and reprehensible".
+Khalifa later tweeted: "I'd say supporting Palestine has lost me business opportunities, but I'm more angry at myself for not checking whether or not I was entering into business with Zionists.
+My bad."

 In popular culture

 In November 2016, an online petition called for Khalifa to be appointed by President-elect Donald Trump as the next United States Ambassador to Saudi Arabia.

-In 2018, the musical duo iLoveFriday released a diss track called "Mia Khalifa," in response to a fake tweet posted by a user impersonating Khalifa.
+In 2018, the musical duo iLoveFriday released a diss track called "Mia Khalifa", in response to a fake tweet posted by a user impersonating Khalifa.
 The song became an internet meme after the "hit or miss" snippet gained popularity on the TikTok app.
-At the time, it was said to be one of the most well-known viral TikTok meme in the Western world, and had been used in over four million TikTok videos.
+At the time, it was said to be one of the most well-known viral TikTok memes in the Western world, and had been used in over four million TikTok videos.